PlekhanovaElena/aap_paper/README.md

-# aap_paper
-Code for Arctic albedo paper
+# Code for Arctic albedo paper

 The analysis goes as following

 ### prepare_MODIS_albedo_and_LSM_python